openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 *  <code>.bin</code> - Contains the weights and biases binary data.

+> **NOTE**: The generated IR can be additionally optimized for inference by [Post-training Optimization tool](../../../tools/pot/README.md)
+> that applies post-training quantization methods.

 > **TIP**: You also can work with the Model Optimizer inside the OpenVINO™ [Deep Learning Workbench](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Introduction.html) (DL Workbench).
 > [DL Workbench](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Introduction.html) is a web-based graphical environment that enables you to optimize, fine-tune, analyze, visualize, and compare performance of deep learning models.